 The great Majority of the inhabitants of Stonehouse worked either in the Woollen Industry or for the Railway.
 This part of the Cotswolds was perfect for the Woollen industry: there was the availability of Cotswold wool; the constant supply of water from the River Frome and its tributaries, and the suitability of the natural salts in the spring water for cleaning and dyeing.
 Up until the middle of the nineteenth century, the woollen mills in Gloucestershire could rival those of the north of England in terms of the amount and quality of cloth that was produced.
 There were 150 mills in the Stroudwater area at the start of the 1800’s, many within the Stroud valleys.
 The Stroud valleys with their rapid streams made this part of the Cotswolds a natural choice for the mill builders.
 However, the industry went into rapid decline from the 1850s and by the start of the twentieth century there were only 20 active mills the county.

 Electricity was not around in 1881; mains electricity didn’t get to Stonehouse until 1925.
-In 1881 all the lighting was fuelled by gas or oil, transport would have been mostly shoe leather or horse drawn as the motor car wasn’t invented until about 1890, even the bicycle had only just been invented but was not widely available.
+In 1881 all the lighting was fuelled by gas or oil, the sewage works at Stanley Downton was not built until 1885, so there was no flushing toilets, mains water was not connected to the Stroud Water Company until 1888. (first sewers were built in London in 1863).
+Transport would have been mostly shoe leather or horse drawn as the motor car wasn’t invented until about 1890, even the bicycle had only just been invented but was not widely available.

 Stroud station was opened on the same day.
 Only a fortnight before the road bridge over Rowcroft was still being constructed, after the demolition of a block of houses.On board were dignitaries of the Great Western Railway as well as the line's engineer I. K. Brunel.
 After the final Board of Trade inspection in early May, the line was officially opened on Whit Monday, May 12th 1845.
 There were four intermediate stations:- Tetbury Road, Brimscombe, Stroud and Stonehouse.